-Check to see if the person is breathing and has a pulse.
+- Check to see if the person is breathing and has a pulse.

-If you cannot feel a pulse and the person is not breathing, call for emergency help.
-If there are other people present, one person should call 911 while the other prepares the AED.
+- If you cannot feel a pulse and the person is not breathing, call for emergency help.
+If there are other people present, one person can call 911 while the other prepares the AED.
 If you're alone, call 911 or emergency services first to make sure help is on the way.

-Deliver the shock.
+- Deliver the shock.
 When the pads are in place, the AED automatically measures the person's heart rhythm and determines if a shock is needed.
 If it is, the machine tells the user to stand back and push a button to deliver the shock.
 The AED is programmed not to deliver a shock if a shock isn't needed.

-Having an AED nearby when you need it
+Having an AED nearby when needed

 Proponents of home AEDs say putting them where they're needed most will save many lives.
 But critics argue there's no reliable evidence that home defibrillators save more lives.

-Your costs.
+- Costs.
 Home AEDs can be expensive and aren't usually covered by insurance.

 Tips for proper use and maintenance of AEDs

-Heed alarms.
+- Heed alarms.
 Home AEDs are designed to test themselves to make sure they're working properly.
 Be sure you can hear the alarm.
 If your machine starts beeping or you see a light flashing, call the device manufacturer.
 Keep the number handy.